-When evaluating the NewSUBARU experimental data, we took into account that, as also in the case of Saclay and Livermore data, the detection system was not sensitive to the charged particle emission from the target.
-The NewSUBARU experiments provided the sum of cross sections with i neutrons in the final state (γ, inX) , where i=1 to 4.
-The total photo-neutron cross section σ{Sn} was obtained as the sum $\sum{i} \sigma{inX}$.
-For each nucleus, we adjusted the photo-absorption to reproduce the total photo-neutron cross section σ{Sn} .
-Finally we tuned the level density parameters, and the single particle level density parameters from the PCROSS pre-equilibrium model in order to reproduce the experimental σ{inX} data with i = 1 - 4.
-The global Koning-Delaroche potentials [84] have been used to obtain the transmission coefficients for proton and neutron emission.
+In the NewSUBARU measurements, as also in the case of Saclay and Livermore experiments, the detection system is not sensitive to charged-particle emission from the target.
+The NewSUBARU experiments therefore, provide the sum of cross sections with i neutrons in the final state (γ, inX) , where i=1 to 4.
+The total photoneutron cross section σ{Sn} was obtained as the sum $\sum_i \sigma{inX}$.
+For each nucleus, we adjusted the photo-absorption to reproduce the total photoneutron cross section σ{Sn} .
+Finally we tuned the level density parameters, and the single particle level density parameters from the PCROSS pre-equilibrium model in order to reproduce the experimental σ{inX} data with i=1-4.
+The global Koning-Delaroche potentials [87] have been used to obtain the transmission coefficients for proton and neutron emission.

 In order to compute complex σ{inX} cross sections, one has to determine cross sections for different reaction chains which populate the same residual nucleus.
-For example, let us consider the ${}Z^AX$ photo-disintegration to ${}{Z-1}^{A-3}X$ nucleus, which can be produced by six different reaction chains (γ, nnp) , (γ, npn) , (γ, pnn) , (γ, nd) , (γ, dn) and (γ, t) .
+For example, let us consider the A_ZX photo-disintegration to ${}^{A-3}{Z-1}X$ nucleus, which can be produced by six different reaction chains (γ, nnp) , (γ, npn) , (γ, pnn) , (γ, nd) , (γ, dn) and (γ, t) .
 We compute the sum cross sections $(\gamma, nnp) + (\gamma, npn) + (\gamma, pnn)$ and $(\gamma, nd) + (\gamma, dn)$ separately, which contribute to the $(\gamma, 2nX)$ and $(\gamma, 1nX)$ reactions, respectively.

-Because of limitations imposed by the available com-

-puting power and huge memory requirement, the EM-PIRE statistical model code uses only one memory buffer per compound nucleus (CN) which is incremented by all reactions chains that populate the same CN.
+Because of limitations imposed by the available computing power and huge memory requirement, the EM-PIRE statistical model code uses only one memory buffer per compound nucleus (CN) which is incremented by all reactions chains that populate the same CN.
 Thus, the code provides the population cross sections of each accessible CN disregarding the way it was produced and the emission cross section of each particle that can be emitted from the given CN.
 To obtain the cross sections for different reaction chains which populate the same residual nucleus, we developed a method of reconstructing all possible pathways by processing the statistical model code results.
-This treatment is particularly important for low mass nuclei which have a large contribution of charged particle emission.
+This treatment is particularly important for low mass nuclei which have a large contribution of charged-particle emission.

-The method uses the additional information provided by EMPIRE concerning exclusive cross sections, which are defined as the double differential cross section / occupation for obtaining a nucleus in a certain state after having emitted a certain particle (proton, neutron, α -particle, ...).
+The method uses the additional information provided by EMPIRE concerning exclusive cross sections, which are defined as the double-differential cross sections / occupations for obtaining a nucleus in a certain state after having emitted a certain particle (proton, neutron, α -particle, ...).
 This cross section takes into account all emissions of that particular particle that lead to the given final state.
 However, the method does not provide exact results, because the information concerning spin and parity population distribution of the CN is taken into account only as an average.
 EMPIRE could easily avoid this approximation, but the calculation would grow by many orders of magnitude, an increase which would not be justified by an advantage of more precise splitting of inclusive spectra into their exclusive components.
-Also, obtaining cross sections for all pathways is possible up to a certain energy over which, due to the complexity of all the possible pathways, the information concerning exclusive population cross section alone is not anymore sufficient to solve very complex equation systems.
-The NewSUBARU measurements were performed up to energies located under this energy limit to takes all possible pathways into account properly.
+Also, obtaining cross sections for all pathways is possible up to a certain energy above which, due to the complexity of all the possible pathways, the information concerning exclusive population cross section alone is not anymore sufficient to solve very complex equation systems.
+The NewSUBARU measurements were performed at energies below this energy limit to take all possible pathways into account properly.